bracketloader/twitter-scrape/README.md

     * `TWITTER_APP_KEY`
     * `TWITTER_APP_SECRET`
 * Set the following key in `private.py`.
     * `CONNECTION_STRING` -- use `sqlite:///tweets.db` as a default if you need to.
-It's recommended to use postgresql, but not necessary.
+It's recommended to use Postgresql, but not necessary.

 ## Usage